ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-5.md

     - Here in this example, we have used **`cudaDeviceSynchronize()`**; can you remove **`cudaDeviceSynchronize()`** and still get a correct solution? if not, why (think)?
-    - Please try with different thread blocks and array sizes.
+    - Please try using different thread blocks and array sizes.